 EITHER a procedure code from Bi OR (a procedure code from Uni_Bi AND a procedure code from Re).

 The co-payment values are:

+2.3195 for J01A Microvascular Tissue Transfers for Skin, Subcutaneous Tissue and Breast Disorders, Major Complexity (MRA)

+2.0079 for J01B Microvascular Tissue Transfers for Skin, Subcutaneous Tissue and Breast Disorders, Minor Complexity (MRBB)

-0.6801 for J06B Major Interventions for Breast Disorders, Minor Complexity (MRB)
+0.7210 for J06B Major Interventions for Breast Disorders, Minor Complexity (MRB)

-1.8647 for J14Z Major Breast Reconstructions (MRZ).
+1.4582 for J14Z Major Breast Reconstructions (MRZ).